sdmx-twg/sdmx-im/docs/information_model/0_Introduction.md

     interfaces, including subscription/notification,
     registration/submission of data and metadata, and querying.

+## Current version

+This document defines the Information Model for SDMX 3.2.

 ## Modelling Technique and Diagrammatic Notes

 The modelling technique used for the SDMX Information Model (SDMX-IM) is